Hahn-Schickard/BAG/index.md

 	<img src="images/9_example.PNG">
 </p>

 In this view all the given information and defined ui elements are displayed.
 Here you can interact with the connected device.
+On the left there is the read value and button displayed.
+By clicking the button you send a read command to the device and the response will be displayed in the textfield to the left.
+The write editfield and button is grayed out because the write option was set to false.
+On the right there is the textfield which displays the incoming notification value.

 That's it!
 You have an working Android application ready to interact and communicate with your BLE device.